vitrayagithub/hipml/Specification.md

 ```
 ### Procedures:

-Procedures are represented in ICD-10 PCS [standard](https://www.cms.gov/Medicare/Coding/ICD10/2019-ICD-10-PCS.html).
+Procedures are represented in [ICD-10 PCS standard](https://www.cms.gov/Medicare/Coding/ICD10/2019-ICD-10-PCS.html).
 Common groups/categories of procedures, that are not present in the standard, will be part of HIPML spec.
-The format to specify a procedure or a grouping is `Prc)Unique Name of the Procedure or Procedure Grouping"`
+The format to specify a procedure or a grouping is `Prc(Unique Name of the Procedure or Procedure Grouping)`

 Examples: